 With respect to additional states participating in the program, New Jersey began participating in the program on January 1, 2020.
 Virginia began participating in the program on January 1, 2021.
-Pennsylvania has announced its intention to participate in the program beginning January 1, 2022.
+Pennsylvania was to begin participating in the program on July 1, 2022, but that participation is subject to ongoing litigation.
 North Carolina is also considering participation.